arosenmund/defcon_31_ad_good_bad_lolWut/3_kerberoasting/1_common_kerberoasting/README.md

 # Common Kerberoasting

 RYAN> Fill this all out and make it purty, boyfriend!!!
+RYAN> Fill this all out and make it purty, boyfriend!!!
+RYAN> Fill this all out and make it purty, boyfriend!!!

 What's a SPN?!
 Who cares?
 What's a MSA?
 AND WHY ARE THEY IMPORTANT?!!!

+Why is Kerberoasting effective?
+How to prevent?

-BRANDON> Just commands for now, but this is what I'll be running :).
+**BRANDON>** Just commands for now, but this is what I'll be running :).

 ## Kerberoasting via Rubeus